Weighting of sub-sample

 Does for this matter exist a clear criteria according to which one can decide what the better approach is?

-#9 Updated by Olena Kaminska almost 2 years ago
+#9 Updated by Olena Kaminska about 2 years ago

 Yes, the easiest way is a) - the weight will automatically select the correct IDs - just by using the weight in your analysis you will take care of 'the selection'. b) is not impossible, but you really have to have theoretical reasons to use it, and the statistical software will not do the comparison automatically for you - so you will have to do some calculation by hand which I don't recommend.